 2. A satisfactory score on the Graduate Record Examinations-Advanced Education Test.
 The score on the Graduate Record Examination (GRE) is regarded as only one of several criteria for admission to doctoral student status.
-It will not be considered as a necessary criterion when the applicant does not fit the characteristics of those for whom the test was of those for whom the test was standardized.
+It will not be considered as a necessary criterion when the applicant does not fit the characteristics of those for whom the test was standardized.
 If other admission information is indicative of potential success in doctoral studies, a particular GRE score may not be the sole basis of acceptance or denial.